How To Find Real Crude Oil Sellers And Buyers In Nigeria

 1).
 Directly From The Nigerian National Petroleum Corporation (NNPC):

-- Must own a local refinery and international refinery.
+- Must own a local refinery or international refinery.

-These conditions make refineries take the other route of using private sellers.
+These conditions make refineries take the other route of using crude oil sellers.

-These are large oil and gas companies in Nigeria that have crude oil allocations from the NNPC.
+These are oil and gas companies in Nigeria that have the ability to lift crude oil from the NNPC because of the allocation allotted to them.
 They are required to sell off their allocations within a certain period and can be approached by crude oil buyers if they cannot meet the conditions set by the NNPC to buy directly from the corporation.

 4).
 A Loaded Vessel:

 A crude oil buyer can buy from a crude oil seller who already has a vessel loaded with crude oil.
-This usually happens when the crude oil seller’s previous buyer defaults, leaving them with crude oil already paid for.
-This is perhaps the fastest way to buy crude oil from Nigeria, as you’re only dealing with the direct individual through TTO & TTT.
+This usually happens when the crude oil seller’s previous crude oil buyer defaults, leaving them with crude oil already paid for.
+But 99.5% of loaded crude oil offers are scams.

 The Different Ways To Sell Crude Oil From Nigeria